 The adult butterflies have white wings with broad black margins.
-The margin of each hindwing has a blue edge containing black spots.
+The margins are broader for the males.
+The margins of the hindwings of both sexes each have a marginal row of black-centred blue spots.
 Each hindwing has two tails at the tornus.

-Underneath, the wings are similar, except the hindwing pale areas are yellowish.
+Underneath, the wings are similar, except all four wings have a marginal row of black-centred blue spots.
 The butterflies have a wingspan of about 3 cms.

 The eggs are white, spherical, and knobbly.
 They are typically laid singly on flower petals.

 and the subspecies turneri (Waterhouse, 1903) occurs in north Queensland, including :

 Michael F. Braby,

 Butterflies of Australia, CSIRO Publishing, Melbourne 2000, vol. 2, pp. 736-737.

 Band 2, Abtheilung 2, Part 2 (1865), pp. 240-241.

 (updated 1 September 2012, 11 November 2013)